eclipse-kura/kura/kura/container/README.md

 ## Building extended images

-If you want to add additional content to the Kura installation inside the docker image, it is possible to extend the installation.
+If you want to add additional content to the Kura installation inside the Docker image, it is possible to extend the installation.

 Also see: [extensions/artemis/README.md](extensions/artemis/README.md)